|

 Etymology: named after its collector, Mia Karina Crous (age 6), who collected diseased leaves with great enthusiasm! |

-PDF 497 kb |
+497 kb |

 |